Best Bird Feeders

 You do have to keep this feeder at least half full for the birds to be able to access the nectar, meaning you have to waste six ounces of every batch of nectar you make.
 According to the National Audubon Society, you should empty and wash your feeder twice a week in hot weather and once a week when it's cooler.
 Luckily, if you're making your nectar with granular sugar and water, as Audubon recommends, that won't cost much.
 Our other concern is that the plastic construction will break down over time, especially if it's constantly exposed to UV rays.
 To save money and keep it out of the landfill longer, consider setting it up in the shade.
 This affordable feeder is easy to maintain and keeps our local hummingbirds happy.

 Why You Should Trust Us

-Lead tester Clark Tate hails from a bird-watching family and grew up observing birds playing in her great grandmother's birdbath (until a bear destroyed it five years ago, that is).
-From bear visitors to squirrel wars to aggressive deer, she and her family have navigated solutions to safely support local birds without letting the local mammals take over.
-Clark went on to earn a master's degree in environmental science and worked in restoration ecology for six years, often planning and planting important bird habitats.
-Along the way, she's studied and put into practice sound bird habitat projects.
+Lead tester Clark Tate hails from a bird-watching family and grew up observing birds playing in her great grandmother's birdbath (until a bear destroyed it five years ago).
+From bear visitors to squirrel wars to aggressive deer, she and her family have navigated solutions to safely support local bird populations without letting the local mammals take over.
+Clark earned a master's degree in environmental science and worked in restoration ecology for six years, often planning for native bird habitat and planting beneficial species.

-To test these feeders, Clark set them out for four days loaded down with black-oil sunflower seeds.
+To test these feeders, Clark set them out for four days, loaded down with black-oil sunflower seed.
 She weighed them at the start and end of every day to see how much seed disappeared from each one.
-She then repeated the process for another five days, this time rotating different types of seed through the feeders.
-In addition, she spent time every morning watching and photographing the birds to see how they interacted with each feeder.
+She then repeated the process for another five days, rotating different types of seed through the feeders.
+In addition, she spent time every morning and evening watching and photographing the birds to see how they interacted with each feeder.

 Analysis and Test Results